teresagual/Master-s-Thesis-Repository/Part2/Part2_README.md

    **1.2.
 Clustering code with DTW distance**: Demonstrates DTW for comparing time series: first aligning and plotting two example series, then applying k-means with DTW distance on the SDG2 series to group them into 2 clusters.
 It can also be applied to another SDG by simply replacing the corresponding dataset.

-3. **R code for the VAR(p) model**: The code loads time series data for four SDGs, tests for stationarity, applies necessary transformations, selects the optimal lag, conducts Granger causality tests, and fits a VAR model with 3 lags.
+**2. R code for the VAR(p) model**: The code loads time series data for four SDGs, tests for stationarity, applies necessary transformations, selects the optimal lag, conducts Granger causality tests, and fits a VAR model with 3 lags.
 It can be adapted for other SDGs by modifying the data inputs.